Tehuelche (motorcycle)

 Tehuelche was an Argentine motorcycle that was produced between March 1957 and 1964.

-The Tehuelche was the only Argentine motorcycle that was mass-produced continuously in Argentina for seven years.
+The Tehuelche was the only motorcycle that was mass-produced continuously in Argentina, where it was produced for seven years.

-The Tehuelche competed with the Puma Primera and Puma Segunda (from Guericke), the Zanella (from Ceccato), and the Gilera,.
-The Tehuelche distinguished itself not only by the characteristic sound of the gear train (SOHC engine), but also for its performance in its racing career.
+The Tehuelche competed with the Puma Primera and Puma Segunda (from Guericke), the Zanella (from Ceccato), and the Gilera.
+The Tehuelche distinguished itself not only by the characteristic sound of its gear train (SOHC engine) but also by its racing performance.

 Design

 The creators of the Tehuelche were Juan Raffaldi and Roberto Fattorini.
 The two men moved to Argentina from Italy in 1949, specifically for this project.
-Raffaldi and Fattorini brought machinery and capital for the Tehuelche.

-In 1955, the two men created a design for the Telhuelche.
-Raffaldi then created a four-stroke engine of 50 cc displacement (single overhead camshaft- SOHC).
-This design was a little unusual for its time, because until then, it had been used primarily in racing motorcycles; further, it had no oil pump and it was made totally out of aluminum.
+In 1955, Juan Raffaldi designed the engine.
+It was a four-stroke engine of 50 cc displacement (single overhead camshaft- SOHC).
+This design was a little unusual for its time; up until then, it had been used primarily in racing motorcycles.
+Furthermore, it had no oil pump and it was made totally out of aluminum.

 Manufacture

-With a few partners, Raffaldi and Fattorini started mass-producing the Telhuelche.
-For this purpose, they raised the engine capacity to 75 cc, with the purpose of entering a new market category.
-This first partnership barely lasted two years during which just over 1,200 motorcycles were produced.
+Raffaldi and Fattorini, along with several other partners, started mass-producing the Tehuelche.
+They raised the engine capacity to 75 cc to enter a new market category.
+This first partnership barely lasted two years, during which just over 1,200 motorcycles were produced.